gargshi/mini_ide/README.md

 ## Mini IDE

-**Mini IDE** is a lightweight, cross-platform code editor that blends the flexibility of Electron with the power of Python.
+**Mini IDE** is currently a lightweight, cross-platform text editor that blends the flexibility of Electron.
-It’s designed for quick scripting, prototyping, and learning — without the heavy overhead of full IDEs.
+Future releases plan on expanding the functionality to an IDE

 ---

 ### Features

-- **Multi-language support** (via Python backend)
-- **Built-in code execution** for Python scripts
-- **Auto-save and session restore**
 - **Minimal and distraction-free interface**
 - **Portable build support** — run directly from a ZIP or folder
-- **Electron + Python integration** for easy extension
+- **Electron** powered.

 ---